Carola is a disability advocate with many years of experience working in the disability community. She is also a

 Solution: People often blurt out inappropriate comments because they feel uncomfortable and think they have to say something - anything - to break the tension.
 Sometimes it is better to say little or nothing at all.

 6: Acting on the Assumption That Disabled People Are Not Capable

 Disabled people might become frustrated and angry when people do things for them without asking them if they needed help.
 For example, amputees walking on prosthetic limbs may be able to walk well and only need to lean on a shoulder when navigating stairs.
 When people grab amputees' arms or wrap their arms around their waists, amputees would probably have more difficulty walking and navigating stairs than if they had been left alone.

 Sometimes people become angry when disabled people exceed their expectations.
 For example, when wheelchair users show that they can stand and walk a few steps, some non-disabled people may accuse them of faking their disability.

-They leave nasty notes scolding car owners who use handicapped parking spots after seeing owners getting out of their vehicles without difficulty.
+They leave nasty notes scolding car owners who use accessible parking spots after seeing owners getting out of their vehicles without difficulty.
 Non-disabled people may not realize that some people have invisible illnesses such as multiple sclerosis (MS).
-The effects of MS on their bodies can fluctuate from day to day.
-Sometimes a person with MS can walk normally, but at other times, needs to use a cane or a wheelchair.
+The effects of MS can fluctuate from day to day.
+Sometimes a person with MS can walk normally, but at other times, need to use a cane or a wheelchair.
 Other assumptions are that disabled people cannot be educated and trained, have romantic relationships, or have a job.

 Solution: We should assume that the disabled person is capable of living a full life.
 They will ask for help if needed.
 They may do things differently, but things usually get done.
 For example, some people in wheelchairs use assistive devices such as metal rods with pincers that can reach food packages on high shelves.